Autocomp-Finance/autocomp-api/packages/address-book/CONTRIBUTING.md

-# Contributing to Blockcash's Address Book
+# Contributing to Autocomp's Address Book

-We really appreciate and value contributions to the Blockcash.Finance repositories.
+We really appreciate and value contributions to the Autocomp.Finance repositories.
 Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Creating Pull Requests (PRs)